npo-poms/poms-shared-backend/api-rs/README.md

     * offset=50 means, ‘skip fifty records’
     * max=25 means, ‘return at most 25 records’

-Information about record limits should also be included in the Example resonse.
+Information about record limits should also be included in the Example response.
 Example:

     {
-        "metadata": {
-            "resultset": {
       "count": 50,
       "offset": 25,
-                "max": 25
+      "max": 25,
-            }
-        },
-        "results": [
+      "list": [
             { .. }
         ]
     }